Environment and Society

-CALL FOR PAPERS: Volume 6: The Anthropocene
+CALL FOR PAPERS: Volume 7: Plants and Peoples

 The field of research on environment and society is growing rapidly and becoming of ever-greater importance not only in academia but also in policy circles and for the public at large.
 This growth reflects the urgency of debate and the pace and scale of change with respect to the water crisis, deforestation, biodiversity loss, the looming energy crisis, nascent resource wars, environmental refugees, climate change, and environmental justice, which are just some of the many compelling challenges facing society today and in the future.
 It also reflects the richness and insights of scholarship exploring diverse cultural forms, social phenomena, and political-economic formations in which society and nature are intricately intertwined, if not indistinguishable.

-As a forum to address these issues, we are delighted to present an important new peer-reviewed annual: Environment and Society: Advances in Research.
+As a forum to address these issues, we are delighted to present an important peer-reviewed annual: Environment and Society: Advances in Research.
 Through this journal we hope to stimulate advanced research and action on these and other critical issues and encourage international communication and exchange among all relevant disciplines.